HMS Thunder (1803): Royal Navy

 Commander Caulfield was promoted to post captain in August 1809, with the promotion backdated to 11 April.
 Commander William Shepheard took command in December 1809.
-He sailed for Cadiz and the Mediterranean on 21 March 1810.
+He sailed for Cádiz and the Mediterranean on 21 March 1810.

-At the end of 1810 the French were besieging Cadiz.
+At the end of 1810 the French were besieging Cádiz.

 Commander Watkin Owen Pell replaced Shepheard on 11 November.
 The French had assembled a flotilla of gun-boats to attack the town so on 23 November Thunder, Devastation, and Aetna, with a number of English and Spanish mortar and gun-boats, attacked the French flotilla at El Puerto de Santa María, between them firing some hundred shells with considerable effect.

-In early 1812, HMS Stately, Druid and Thunder supported the British capture of Tarifa, near Cadiz.
-Thunder then returned to her station at Cadiz by Fort Catalina at the southern end of the Bay of Bulls, and protected Isla de León.
+In early 1812, HMS Stately, Druid and Thunder supported the British capture of Tarifa, near Cádiz.
+Thunder then returned to her station at Cádiz by Fort Catalina at the southern end of the Bay of Bulls, and protected Isla de León.
 The French abandoned their siege in August.

 Thunder then moved to the coast of Valencia.
 She returned to England in September 1813.

 On 9 October 1813, Thunder captured the French privateer Neptune off the Owers.
 Neptune, a lugger, came up on Thunder and called on the British to strike.
 Thunder fired a broadside (four guns), and small arms, and then came alongside.
 Thunder's men captured the privateer by boarding.
 Neptune, of Dunkirk, was two days out of La Hogue and had captured nothing.
 She was pierced for 18 guns, with 16 mounted.
 She had a complement of 68 men, of whom 65 were aboard.
 In the action she suffered four men killed and ten wounded, five of whom were severely wounded, one of whom later died.
 Thunder had only two men wounded, albeit one severely.
 Thunder brought Neptune into the Downs; an early report put the casualties aboard Thunder as one killed and one wounded, and the casualties aboard the privateer as 20 killed and wounded.
 The next report in Lloyd's List named the privateer as Neptune.
 In 1847, the Admiralty awarded the NGSM with clasp "Thunder 9 Octr.
 1813" to all surviving claimants from the action.